perpetual-protocol/perp-docs/docs/Contracts/CollateralManager.md

   function getLiquidationRatio(
   ) external returns (uint24)
 ```
-e Get the maximum ratio of debt can be repaid in one transaction
+Get the maximum ratio of debt can be repaid in one transaction

 6 decimals.
 For example, `liquidationRatio` = 50% means
      the liquidator can repay as much as half of the trader’s debt in one liquidation